-PGDTE 208 - Language through Literature (LTL)
+PGDTE 208 - Language through Literature (LTL) Course description

 This course helps participants appreciate literary discourse as a means for learning and teaching the nuances of communication.
 They will examine plays, poems, and short stories to understand how the text may be used to build students' confidence and facilitate spontaneous use of language in the classroom.
-Intellectually challenging tasks and diverse strategies provide them with opportunities to compare the lecture method with alternative methods that stimulate interaction between the student and the text, peers, and the class and the teacher.
-By analyzing different learning resources such as books, articles, blogs, readings on You Tube, and peer teaching, participants acquire an indepth awareness of their role and responsibilities as facilitators.
+Intellectually challenging tasks and diverse strategies provide them with opportunities to compare the lecture method with alternative m ethods that stimulate interaction between the student and the text, peers, and the class and the teacher.
+By analyzing different learning resources such as books, articles, blogs, readings on You Tube, and peer teaching, participants acquire an in-depth awareness of their role and responsibilities as facilitators.
 With a strong focus on thinking and language skills, the activities encourage them to overcome their inhibitions and experiment with teaching language through literature.

-- To help appreciate the literary text as a means to teach academic, creative and functional use of English - To nurture curiosity in activity -based teaching - To train in creative task development and implementation
+- To help appreciate the literary text as a means to teach academic, creative and functional use of English - To nurture curiosity in activity-based teaching - To train in creative task development and implementation and classroom activities to encourage spontaneous interaction inside and outside the classroom?

-Month/Module/Topic Sub-topics January What do experts say about literature as a discipline and literature as a subject?
-Module 1: How does a literary text help exploit student's background Literary text as a knowledge? 'means' (not an end) How do we use a text to build confidence and promote in the ESL classroom student participation?
-How do we use texts, tasks, strategies, and classroom activities to encourage spontaneous interaction inside and outside the classroom?
 How does the teacher use the student's awareness of non- literary genres while using a literary text?
 And, why should it be done?
-February What is 'facilitating' learning?
+Module2: Design and implement tasks using poems What is 'facilitating' learning?
 How do we visualize the various steps in a task?
-How can Module 2: we identify and support the various learning needs when the Design and implement class is working on tasks? tasks using poems Why and how should the teacher encourage interaction between the student and the text?
+How can we identify and support the various learning needs when the class is working on tasks?
+Why and how should the teacher encourage interaction between the student and the text?
 Why listen to poems on the internet?
 How do we bring different literary and non-literary texts together while focusing on everyday communication?
 How do we adopt a language across the curriculum approach while using a literary text?
-March How does an awareness of story- telling techniques help the teacher-facilitator?
-Module 3: How can we stimulate student interest in reading and Develop and narrating stories? implement tasks using Why should the teacher analyze a story before the class, short stories and how does it help evolve an interactive approach t Amail teaching it?
-April How does 'dialogue' in the play relate to everyday conversation?
-Module 4: How do we understand what is not said?
-Tasks for teaching How do we use 'dialogue' to help students overcome 'dialogue', and · contextual nuances, How do we guide students to create an interesting using plays dialogue?
-How do plays encourage student participation?
+Module 3: Develop and implement tasks using short stories How does an awareness of story-telling techniques help the teacher-facilitator?
+How can we stimulate student interest in reading and narrating stories?
+Why should the teacher analyze a story before the class, and how does it help evolve an interactive approach to teaching it?
+Module 4: Tasks for teaching 'dialogue', and contextual nuances, How does dialogue in the play relate to everyday conversation?
+How do we understand what is not said?
+How do we use 'dialogue' to help students